 Custodial Credit Risk.
 This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Agency's deposits may not be returned or the Agency will not be able to recover the value of its deposits, investments or securities that are in the possession of another party.
 The Agency does not have a deposit or investment policy for custodial credit risk.
-At December 31, 2022 and 2021, the Agency had money market funds of \$2.6 million and \$10.9 million which were uninsured and were held in trust for the benefit of the Agency.
+At December 31, 2023 and 2022, the Agency had money market funds of \$3.8 million and \$2.6 million which were uninsured and were held in trust for the benefit of the Agency.
+At December 31, 2023 and 2022, the Agency had no investments subject to custodial credit risk.

 Concentration of Credit Risk.
 This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
 The Agency places no limit on the amounts invested in any one issuer for federal agency securities.
-The Agency has concentrations of risk greater than five percent invested in J. Aron of 100 percent at December 31, 2022 and 2021.
+The Agency has concentrations of risk greater than five percent invested in J. Aron of 100 percent at December 31, 2023 and 2022.

 Interest Rate Risk.
 This is the risk that investments are exposed to fair value losses arising from increasing interest rates.
 Though the Agency has restrictions as to the maturities of some of the investments, it does not have a formal policy for interest rate risk.
-The Agency had no investments subject to this risk at December 31, 2022 and 2021.
-At December 31, 2022 and 2021, all investment funds were in guaranteed investment contracts that will terminate on June 30, 2024.
+The Agency had no investments subject to this risk at December 31, 2023 and 2022.
+At December 31, 2023 and 2022, all investment funds were in guaranteed investment contracts that will terminate on June 30, 2024.